 What Trials, Allies, and Enemies can you think of from stories you love?
 Let us know in the comments.

 It’s time to starting throwing everything at your hero, including the kitchen sink.
-Take fifteen minutes to plan all your hero might encounter in the middle of his or her journey.
+Take fifteen minutes to brainstorm a trial your hero might encounter in the middle of their journey.

 As you freewrite your Practice, try to throw in each of the follow elements of your story’s middle:

 - A character who will be an ally